betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 ----

-I personally found the reminder helpful and it make it easy to check up on where my project was lacking.
+I personally found the reminder helpful and it made it easy to check up on where my project was lacking.

 <a name="standard_project_index"/>